snguyenthanh/ora-backend/docs/Chat_using_SocketIO.md

 ```
 data={
-  "user": {   # The supervisor / admin that takes over the chat
+  "staff": {   # The supervisor / admin that takes over the chat
     email: "agent1@gmail.com",
     created_at: 1572522995,
     full_name: "Agent 1",